ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

   | List of sexp list (** Nested list. *)
 ```

-This type and the basic operations associated to this type are defined in the [sexplib](https://github.com/janestreet/sexplib) package.
+This type and the basic operations associated to it are defined in the [sexplib](https://github.com/janestreet/sexplib) package.

 Note: the syntax of [Dune configuration files](https://dune.readthedocs.io/en/latest/reference/lexical-conventions.html) is similar to S-expressions.